sammonius/qtc/README.md

 1. run ```qmake -project``` as usual
 2. open the resulting .pro file and add ```LIBS += qtc```
 3. run ```qmake && make```

+#### 2022, June 15, Wednsday update: THIS PROJECT IS NOT DEAD!
+I've been working on a python script that automatically generates all the bindings by parsing a text file called ```bindings.txt```.
+Over the past month, I've been copying functions from the qt docs and source code into the file and it's almost finished.
+Once it's done (hopefully very soon), I'll publish the generated code to this repo, and the binder file/script to a subfolder in the repo (which may be a hidden file, still not sure).